x

 Just a couple of notes before moving on to the next step:

-• Most household solar panels have Imps well below 60A.
+• Most household solar panel systems have Imps well below 60A.
 So, you might not ever have to choose the higher DC mode.

-Step 3: Measure the Imp of your solar panels
+Step 3: Measure the Imp of your solar panel system

 Simply press the trigger that opens the clamps, put one of the cables of your solar panel inside, and then release the trigger to close the clamp.

 Compare the number shown on your clamp meter’s screen to your solar panel’s rated Imp.
 If it’s close, everything should be fine.
-Again, the numbers don’t have to be perfectly the same.
-A few decimals off doesn’t mean your solar panels are broken.
+Again, the numbers don’t have to be exactly the same.
+A few decimals off doesn’t mean your solar panel system is broken.

 What if my solar panels are faulty?

 Good question.
-After testing your solar panels and you find the number just don’t add up, there may be a couple of reasons for it:
+After testing your solar panels and finding the numbers just don’t add up, there may be a couple of reasons for it:

-• Maybe your solar panels aren’t receiving direct sunlight.
+• Maybe your solar panel system isn’t receiving direct sunlight.
 Shade, even if it’s just a thin line, can cause significant reductions in solar panel power output.
 The same can be said for dirty modules.
 Either way, try testing your solar panels again on a sunny day.

 • Maybe your solar panels are physically damaged.
 Check for cracks, discolorations, or anything else that’s out of the ordinary .
 If you find any, that could be why your solar panel output isn’t where it should be.

 • Maybe it’s your cables.
 Are they loose, frayed, or anything else that indicates damage?
-If so, then yes, it could be your cables that need fixing; not your solar panels.
+If so, then yes, it could be your cables that need fixing, not your solar panel system.

 Not to mention, your home insurance covers your solar panels as well.
 If necessary, contact your provider as well.